elixir-lang/elixir-lang.github.com/_posts/2017-07-25-elixir-v1-5-0-released.markdown

 saudação = "Bom dia!"
 ```

 Elixir follows the recommendations in [Unicode Annex #31](http://unicode.org/reports/tr31/) to make Elixir more accessible to other languages and communities.
 Identifiers must still be a sequence of letters, followed by digits and combining marks.
-This means symbols, such as mathematical notations and emoji, are not allowed identifiers.
+This means symbols, such as mathematical notations and emoji, are not allowed in identifiers.

 For a complete reference on Elixir syntax, see the [Syntax Reference](https://hexdocs.pm/elixir/1.5/syntax-reference.html).
 For technical details on Unicode support, see [Unicode Syntax](https://hexdocs.pm/elixir/1.5/unicode-syntax.html).